enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/items/cracked_echo_knot.md

 It is uncertain how exactly these two ploys interact with the Cracked Echo Knot.
-However, any attempt to make use of these oddities beyond the context of a player caster fails immediately.
+However, any attempt to make use of these oddities beyond the context of a player caster yields no results.